-SPAN 101 / 102 – Advanced Spanish I / II (transatlantic)
+SPAN 2101 / 2102 – Advanced Spanish I / II (transatlantic)

 Spanish 101 and 102 and their intensive equivalent (110) are content-based language courses, meaning that language learning and intellectual growth go hand in hand.
 The sequence of courses is built around four themes, namely ‘The Construction of a Modern Society’, ‘Race and Gender’, ‘Identity’ and ‘Going Global: Transnational Units and Migration’; it provides the student with the tools to critically approach the cultures of the Spanish-speaking regions on both sides of the Atlantic.
 These are learner-centered courses where students build both their knowledge of subject matter and their language proficiency through oral and written discussions of primary sources, including but not limited to accounts of historical memory, journal articles, reports from international organizations, photography and film.
 The course further advances language proficiency in all four skills: speaking, listening, writing, and reading in a range of genres and styles, including description, argumentation and narration.
 Grammar and lexicon presented in these courses are chosen to facilitate discussions of the events and figures that shape these regions today.
 Special attention is placed on basic linguistic structures such as copula verbs and prepositions as well as advanced target forms such as past tense distinctions, relative clauses, and passive constructions.
 Assessment is continuous and includes debates, long and short presentations, short papers, short and long exams, and a learner’s portfolio.
 The courses follow a flipped classroom design and the student’s portfolio works as the link between out-of-classroom preparation for in-classroom active seminars.

-SPAN 267 – Literature and Society in Lat.
+SPAN 3267 – Literature and Society in Lat.
 America

 Literature and Society in Latin America, will focus on modern artistic and cultural productions from all throughout the region.
 With this in mind, the class will study literature and cinema, as well as music made from the early 20th century to contemporary manifestations.
-We will explore and analyze the way in which phenomena such as globalization, the internet and national discourses are entangled with elements of deep historical traditions such as race, gender and identity within a region characterized by cultural hybridity.
+We will explore and analyze the way in which phenomena such as globalization, the internet and national discourses are entangled with elements of deep historical traditions such as race, gender, and identity within a region characterized by cultural hybridity.

-SPAN 288/388- Nature & Culture in Latin America (I / II)
+SPAN 3288- Nature & Culture in Latin America

-From a multidisciplinary perspective, these courses will reflect upon the intricate relationship between culture and environment in Ecuador in particular and in Latin America in general.
-They combine approaches from the natural and social sciences as well as the humanities, enriching theory with a valuable field work experience.
+From a multidisciplinary perspective, this course will reflect upon the intricate relationship between culture and environment in Ecuador in particular and in Latin America in general.
+It combines approaches from the natural and social sciences as well as the humanities, enriching theory with a valuable field work experience.
 We will begin with a brief introduction to the concepts of culture and nature that have shaped our understanding of our surrounding world.
 The opposition between nature and culture has been central to the representation of America since the first contact between Europe and the New World.
 Those first impressions and foundational texts are at the core of the debates about civilization and barbarism.
 We will discuss the multiple relations between Western culture and the different autochthonous cultures, which have resulted in different types and grades of cultural crossbreeding.
 While cultural diversity is one of the main pillars for the understanding of Latin America’s reality, ecological diversity is and has been the treasure coveted by nationals and foreigners.
 The courses will analyze the role played by that ecological diversity in the historical, social and cultural development of the region, and how this development has contributed to destroy, preserve, or endanger that natural balance.
 The main objective of a course of this sort is to reinforce the knowledge acquired through classes, discussions, and readings, with the fieldwork experience in a privileged and extraordinary natural setting.
 Participants will spend one week in each of the ecological stations, Tiputini and Galápagos.

-SPAN 294/394 – Race, Gender and Ethnicity in Latin America (I / II)
+SPAN 3294 – Race, Gender and Ethnicity in Latin America

-SPAN 330 – Spanish phonetics (pronunciation) – 3 cr.
+SPAN 3319 – Spanish phonetics (pronunciation) – 3 cr.